jonrandoem/sscuttlizr/README.md

 About
 ------------

-Sscuttlizr is a theme for SemanticScuttle 0.98.5 (http://sourceforge.net/projects/semanticscuttle/).
+Sscuttlizr is a theme for [SemanticScuttle](http://semanticscuttle.sourceforge.net/) 0.98.5 (http://sourceforge.net/projects/semanticscuttle/).
 It includes Modernizr, Bootstrap and Font-Awesome, is completely responsive, and includes most of HTML5 Boilerplate hooks and features.
 It is visually based on SemanticScuttle's default theme, but is slightly different in some opinionated details.

-This theme is licensed under [MIT License](https://github.com/jonrandoem/sscuttlizr/blob/master/LICENSE).

-Version: 1.1.0
+Version: 1.2.0

 This theme has been tested on the version 0.98.5 of SemanticScuttle